-- This final methodology has been significantly changed from the version which was consulted upon during winter 2008/09.
-The changes have largely been made in response to the comments made during the consultation and because of the lessons learnt from the first run of the settlement hierarchy model. - 5.2 This section highlights the major changes to the methodology and the model and the reason for the changes.
+- 5.1 The methodology set out in the 2009 publication had been significantly changed from the version which was originally consulted upon during winter 2008/09.
+The changes were largely made in response to the comments received during the consultation process, and because of the lessons learnt from the first run of the settlement hierarchy model. - 5.2 Table 5.1 'Major changes to the settlement hierarchy model methodology 2009' highlights the major changes to the methodology and the model, and briefly sets out the reasons for those changes.